Cabins and Chapels

 Everyone seemed to be building a cabin but me.

-Some people call these photo site “cabin porn” and I find it is easy to fall into these sites on a cold winter night.
+Some people call these photo sites “cabin porn” and I find it is easy to fall into these sites on a cold winter night.
 A cabin in green leafy woods is very nice, but there is something about a cabin with a wood fire on a snowy night…

 I concede that I don’t see myself doing any chainsaw milling, and the more I look online, the more complicated this gets.
 Check out Timber Framers Guild ,and www.HouseBlogs.net, or the more ambitious Housebuilding Illustrated, Cedar Ridge Farm, this Bungalow Blog and the Massie House Timberframe blog.